TeamLinux01/tailscale-caddy-dns/README.md

 ```
 # Extra things to consider

-## OPNsense router settings that can cause issues
+> ⚠️ Warning
+>
+> Unbound DNS setting `Rebind protection networks` in OPNsense can cause issues if you are using public DNS entries for your tailnet machines.
+>

-If you are using public DNS entries for your tailnet machines, remove the `100.64.0.0/10` network from the Unbound DNS `Rebind protection networks` settings: https://docs.opnsense.org/manual/unbound.html#advanced
+> To remove the `100.64.0.0/10` network from the Unbound DNS `Rebind protection networks` settings go here: https://docs.opnsense.org/manual/unbound.html#advanced